OrigamiKing3612/OrigamiKings-Enhancement-Mod/SECURITY.md

 ## Supported Versions

-Minecraft 1.20.1 and greater will resevie updates.
+Minecraft 1.20.1 and greater will receive updates.
 Anything under (1.19.2 and 1.18.2) will only get bug fixes if needed.

 | Version | Supported          |
 | ------- | ------------------ |